kawfee/Battleships/README.md

 - Error Code **13**: (Invalid Shot)
     - Your AI may have placed a shot off of the board.

-> If you are still having an issue, contact me on the CSE slack @ mattgetgen
+> TU: If you are still having an issue, contact me on the CSE slack @ mattgetgen

 ## Debugging an AI: